05 Jan What New Laws Will Go into Effect in Arizona in 2021?

 2. Texting while driving is now illegal in Arizona.

 Getting pulled over for texting while driving will result in a $75 fine for the first offense, and up to a $250 fine for the second.
-If the offense causes an injury or death, your license could be suspended.
+If the crime causes an injury or death, your license could be suspended.
 This will be made official in January 2021.
 Until then police will only issue warnings.

 You should also note that talking on the phone while driving is also illegal in Arizona.
 That is, unless your device is in a hands-free mode and not physically in your hand(s).